asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Module-Loader-Ideas.md

 pageid: 32375383
 ---

-!!! warning "The contents of this page have not been reviewed."
-    It's possible none of it will ever be merged, or may change drastically after review.
+/// warning | The contents of this page have not been reviewed It's possible none of it will ever be merged, or may change drastically after review.

-[//]: # (end-warning)
+///

 ## Intro